laurasoul/dispeRse/README.md

 # Load the devtools package into R:
 library(devtools)

-# Install the Claddis package from github:
+# Install the dispeRse package from github:
 install_github("laurasoul/dispeRse")

-# Load the Claddis package into R:
+# Load the dispeRse package into R:
 library(dispeRse)
 ```